raphaelbarbosaqwerty/Smart-Money-Flutter/README.md

 # Smart-Money-Flutter
 * I decided to convert the entire App Ionic [Smart-Money](https://github.com/raphaelbarbosaqwerty/TrainingMuscleMemory/tree/master/IonicStudy/Smart-Money) to Flutter App.
 ## Informations
-* This was the Launch version 1.0.0.
+* Version 1.0.0.
 * The App is in tests.
+* The App will come to Play Store.
 * Remember if possible open an Issue.
-* The App will come to Play Store.
 * I have some parts to refactor on the App but my time is very short to work on the project.

 ## Using